DC SCORP 2020

 Are people with disabilities being considered in the Plan?

-Janebrown asked almost 4 years ago
+Janebrown asked over 4 years ago

 Thanks for the question.
 Yes, definitely.
 We want to ensure that we are inclusive in the design of our rec facilities, amenities, programming, and events.
 Please feel to engage in the various activities on our inclusiveness/accessibility page or send an email with further suggestions to ready2play@dc.gov.